Norton 360 antivirus is getting a crypto miner, for some reason

 - We've built a list of the best firewalls on the market

 Any earnings will be funnelled into a cloud-based wallet, or hot wallet, called the Norton Crypto Wallet.
-Here, users will presumably be able to trigger transactions and receive payments.
+From here, users will presumably be able to trigger transactions and receive payments.

 “As the crypto economy continues to become a more important part of our customers’ lives, we want to empower them to mine cryptocurrency with Norton, a brand they trust,” said Vincent Pilette, CEO at NortonLifeLock.